 Furthermore, although WTO officials do not have formal decision-making power, they nevertheless are important in gathering, administering and processing information.
-Hence, they are important both as premise providers and in preparing decisions made by the member states.
-However, at present there is a lack of empirical observations to illuminate the mix of organizational dynamics underpinning the WTO secretariat.
+Hence, they are important both as premise providers and in preparing decisions made by the member-states.
+However, at present there is a lack of empirical observations that may illuminate the mix of organizational dynamics underpinning the WTO Secretariat.